-Running a creative agency is no easy feat.
+Running a creative agency is no easy feat, especially when it comes to learning project management skills.
 From keeping track of deadlines and projects to managing client expectations, there’s a lot that goes into ensuring a successful business.
 But with the right work management platform and techniques, it doesn’t have to be so overwhelming.
 This guide will walk you through the essentials of creative agency project management, from how to manage a creative project to the skills you need to be successful.

 What is Creative Project Management?

 Creative project management is the process of planning and controlling the activities of a creative project from inception to completion.
 This includes setting goals, defining roles and responsibilities, tracking progress against milestones, scheduling tasks, managing resources (people, money, and materials), monitoring the budget, and measuring success.